Termedea/front-end-boilerplate/README.md

 - Package.json for dependencies (web and dev)

 ## Instructions & Config
+- You need `node` and `npm` installed
 - Clone this repository to your machine, using the link in *Clone or Download*, for example `git clone git@github.com:Termedea/front-end-boilerplate.git` (differs depending on if you use ssh or https.)
-- Change the git remote address to your own repo if you'd like to keep it on github. `git remote set-url origin git@github.com:[your-username]/[your-repo].git`
+	- Change the git remote address to your own repo if you'd like to keep it on github. `git remote set-url origin git@github.com:[your-username]/[your-repo].git`.
+	- If you're not familiar with git, you can download the code as a [zip-file](https://github.com/Termedea/front-end-boilerplate/archive/master.zip).
 - Change package name in package.json if needed
 - Run `npm install` to install dev and prod dependencies.